Eating Out and Takeaways in Poole

 Look out for menus with local produce grown in Dorset.
 From free-range chickens to organic vegetables and grass-fed beef – it’s the best of the county’s food and drink, from farm to fork.

 You can’t visit the seaside without having fish and chips.
 Eat them on the quayside, down on the beach or at a viewpoint looking over Poole Harbour while watching the sun set on another beautiful day in Poole.

 Sit back and enjoy the waterside views at Poole Quay and marina.
 Whether you’re just having a morning coffee and a pastry watching the world go by, or you’ve stopped for lunch or dinner, soak up the bustling atmosphere of the Quay.

 If the weather is nice, you might like to choose one with outside seating or a terrace overlooking the water.
-If you’re visiting during one of the annual events such Summer Breeze or Poole Harbour Boat Show, be sure to book yourself a table or get there early to get a prime spot with views of the water.
+If you’re visiting during one of the annual events such as the summer fireworks or Quay For My Car, be sure to book yourself a table or get there early to get a prime spot with views of the water.

 The exclusive Sandbanks peninsula is great for people watching.
 Soak up the café culture as you grab a bite to eat and watch the sports cars of the rich and famous drive by.

 There is everything in Sandbanks from low-cost beachside kiosks to high-end hotel restaurants.
 Rick Stein opened a restaurant here in 2015 – informal dining matched with stunning views of Poole Harbour and amazing food is the recipe for success.

 And this beach resort is not just for summer – even in winter, the eateries are filled with people seeking fresh air and beautiful views.